chiomajoshua/hotel-management-api/README.md

 #### Technologies Used
-- dotnet-core 3.1
+- dotnet 6.0
 - Microsoft SQL Server

 ##### Prerequisites
-- dotnet-core 3.1 SDK needs to be installed on your machine.
+- dotnet 6.0 SDK needs to be installed on your machine.
 See [dotnet-core Docs](https://dotnet.microsoft.com/download/dotnet-core/3.1)
-- Although not required visual studio 2019 needs to be installed
+- Although not required visual studio 2022 needs to be installed
 - SQL Server Management Studio needs to be installed on you local machine

 ##### Setting up locally